 This tutorial shows how to perform a public transport network analysis using the TravelTime API.
 Here, we use the TravelTime add-in for ArcGIS Pro to do an urban network analysis.
-You are encouraged to download the add-in and use the API yourself, following the steps from this tutorial.
+To follow along with this tutorial, we suggest that you download the add-in and use the API yourself.

 Introducing the TravelTime add-in for ArcGIS Pro